swantje-toennis/swantje-toennis.github.io/_pages/about.md

 My [research interests](https://swantje-toennis.github.io/research/) are located at the semantics-pragmatics interface, in particular the following topics:
 * Cleft sentences in German (and other languages)
-* Expectations in Discourse
+* Expectations in discourse
-* Information Structure
+* Information structure
-* Experimental Pragmatics
+* Experimental pragmatics
 * Formal (QUD-based) discourse modelling
-* Probabilistic Pragmatics
+* Probabilistic pragmatics

 I teach courses in semantics, pragmatics, and the interface at BA and MA level (see my courses [here](https://swantje-toennis.github.io/teaching/)).